Separating Times for One-Dimensional General Diffusions: Technical Facts on Diffusions and Semimartingales

-\begin{proof} The semimartingale property follows from Lemma \ref{lem: diff time changed BM} and Lemma~\ref{lem: change of time} below.\footnote{We stress that, contrary to the semimartingale property, the (local) martingale property is in general not preserved by the change of time.
-Indeed, a reflected Brownian motion is a time-changed Brownian motion by Lemma \ref{lem: diff time changed BM} but it is not a (local) martingale.} The representation of the local time and the occupation time formula are restatements of \cite[Theorem~V.49.1]{RW2} modulo an obvious monotone class argument to extend the formula to non-negative unbounded functions and the extension to functions which vanish only at absorbing boundary points.
+\begin{proof}[Proof of Lemma~\ref{lem: occ formula diff}] The semimartingale property follows from Lemma \ref{lem: diff time changed BM} and Lemma~\ref{lem: change of time} below.\footnote{We stress that, contrary to the semimartingale property, the (local) martingale property is in general not preserved by the change of time.
+Indeed, a reflected Brownian motion is a time-changed Brownian motion by Lemma \ref{lem: diff time changed BM} but it is not a (local) martingale.} The representation~\eqref{eq:260223a4} of the diffusion local time and the occupation time formula~\eqref{eq:020423a5} are restatements of \cite[Theorem~V.49.1]{RW2} modulo an obvious monotone class argument to extend the formula to non-negative unbounded functions and the extension to functions which vanish only at absorbing boundary points.
 The latter generalization follows from an inspection of the proof in \cite[Theorem V.49.1]{RW2}.
-Finally, we notice that jumps of the time-change $\gamma$ correspond to excursions of $W$ outside $J$, while the local time $L^z(W)$ at all levels $z\in J$ stays constant in time during these excursions.
-Therefore, \(L(\X)\) is \(\P_x\)-a.s. continuous in time.
-Furthermore, by virtue of \cite[Corollary VI.1.8]{RY}, \(L (\X)\) is \(\P_x\)-a.s.\ H\"older continuous of any order \(\alpha \in (0, 1/2)\) in space uniformly on compact time intervals.
-Consequently, \(L(\X)\) is also \(\P_x\)-a.s.\ jointly continuous in time and space.
+It remains to prove the joint continuity of $\widehat L(\X)$ in time and space on $\mathbb R_+\times J$.
+To this end, we use~\eqref{eq:260223a4}.
+First, we notice that jumps of the time-change $\gamma$ correspond to excursions of $W$ outside $J$, while the local time $L^z(W)$ at all levels $z\in J$ stays constant in time during these excursions.
+Therefore, \(\widehat L(\X)\equiv L_{\gamma}(W)\) is \(\P_x\)-a.s. continuous in time.
+Furthermore, by virtue of \cite[Corollary VI.1.8]{RY}, \(L (W)\) is \(\P_x\)-a.s.\ H\"older continuous of any order \(\alpha \in (0, 1/2)\) in space uniformly on compact time intervals.
+Hence, the same holds for $\widehat L(\X)$.
+Together with the continuity in time, this implies that \(\widehat L(\X)\) is \(\P_x\)-a.s.\ jointly continuous in time and space on $\mathbb R_+\times J$.
 To be more precise, let \((t_n, x_n)_{n = 0}^\infty \subset \mathbb{R}_+ \times J\) be a sequence such that \((t_n, x_n) \to (t_0, x_0)\in \mathbb{R}_+ \times J\), $n\to\infty$, take some \(\alpha \in (0, 1/2)\) and let \(C > 0\) be such that